 Dimension wise the fifth gen Civic was larger than its predecessor, and had a more aerodynamic body with an increased wheelbase of 103.2 inches.
 This Civic offered an excellent driving position coupled with an exceptional cabin space with generous legroom for front as well as rear passengers.
 For 5th gen Civic, Honda raised the cowl, which allowed more suspension travel and with that change the ride became softer than that of the previous generations, which provided a more compliant ride at expense of crisper handling.

-The 5th gen Civic first arrived in our market in 1992 with a 1300cc engine and sunroof.
-However Honda Atlas Cars Pakistan Limited, a joint venture between Honda Motor Company Limited Japan, and the Atlas Group of Companies Pakistan, was incorporated in November 1992 & the first locally assembled 5th gen Civic with a 1500cc carburetor engine rolled off the assembly line on 26th May 1994.
+The 5th gen Civic first arrived in our market as an import in 1992 with a 1300cc engine and sunroof.
+However Honda Atlas Cars Pakistan Limited, a joint venture between Honda Motor Company Limited Japan, and the Atlas Group of Companies Pakistan, was incorporated in November 1992 while the first locally assembled 5th gen Civic with a 1500cc carburetor engine rolled off the assembly line on 26th May 1994.
 There was no sunroof offered with the locally assembled versions though.

 The 5th gen Civic was undoubtedly one of the most loved models of Honda Civic in our country because of the visual aesthetics, generous space, quality drive, and the tremendous room for modifications it offered.
 Interestingly the 5th generation Civic was produced for the shortest period of time compared to all Civic models produced in Pakistan.
 In January 1996 it was replaced by the 6th generation Civic within just 2 years of local production.